convidev-tud/comode-dataset/README.md

 ## Contributing

 > Contributions by core-contributors can be made directly in the main branch while the initial build-up of the dataset is in progress.
-Please refrain from breaking changes in the tooling without filing a pull request. **The main branch will be protected after the first release of the benchmark.
+Please refrain from breaking changes in the tooling without filing a pull request. **The main branch will be protected after the first release of the dataset.
 Then, contributions are only possible via pull requests.**

 ### Adding / Updating Data Points